potassco/clasp/README.md

   To set the installation prefix, run
   `cmake` with option `-DCMAKE_INSTALL_PREFIX=<path>`.

-  Finally, you can always skip installation and simply copy the clasp executable to a directory of your choice.
+  Finally, you can always skip installation and instead copy the clasp executable to a directory of your choice.

 ## DOCUMENTATION